synedra/runzoho/BLOG_POST.md

     data:='{"region":"com"}'
 ```

 This returns an OAuth URL.
 Open it, sign in to Zoho, and grant permissions.
-If you get an error, make sure that you've done the Netlify deploy step above.
+If you get a 404 or server error, make sure that you've done the Netlify deploy step above.

 After that, list credentials to get the `credentialId`: